 How To Turn Yourself In

 In the event there is a, or if you must report to start a sentence, you really should do the right thing and turn yourself in willingly.
 In the case of an outstanding warrant, report to the jail reception area, and let them know that believe that there could be a warrant out for your arrest.
 They will check their system to see if there are any outstanding local, state or federal arrest warrants out for you, and if they verify that you have one, they will take you into custody and begin the intake process.
 When reporting to serve a sentence, go to the jail at the time and date that the sentence order or court paperwork states.
 Be sure that you get don’t get there late, or they may decide to arrest you.
-Make sure that you only bring required items when you go, such as your drivers license or ID, any prescription medication you might take, along with your doctor’s prescription, as well as a official sentencing order.
+Make sure that you only bring required items when you go, such as your driver’s license or ID, any prescription medication you might take, along with your doctor’s prescription, as well as an official sentencing order.

 The inmate need to list information about each visitor to the jail in advance.
 Your visitors will be put into a Visiting log for the inmate that requested the visitor.
 All visitors will be required to provide identification.
 Any visitors arriving late or that is not an approved visitor will not be able to attend visitation.